Edward Colston: Modern reappraisal

 In April 2017 the Bristol Music Trust, a charity that ran the "Colston Hall", announced that it would drop the name of Colston after a 2020 refurbishment.
 There had been protests and petitions calling for a name change, and some concertgoers and artists had boycotted the venue because of the Colston name.
 Following the decision almost 10,000 people signed petitions to retain the name of Colston, but the hall was renamed as the Bristol Beacon in September 2020 after three years of consultation.
+However after debate it was decided in 2023 that street names in Bristol bearing the name ‘Colston’ would remain, this included the road that the former Colston Hall now Bristol Beacon is situated which is Colston Street and the neighbouring Colston Avenue.

 In November 2017, the Colston's Girls' School, funded by the Society of Merchant Venturers, initially announced that it would not drop the name of Colston, because it was of "no benefit" to the school to do so.
 After later consultations in 2020 with staff and pupils the school changed its name to Montpelier High School.

 In April 2018, the Lord Mayor of Bristol ordered that a portrait of Colston be removed from her office, saying that she would not "be comfortable sharing it with the portrait", planning that the portrait would later be hung in the proposed Museum of Abolition.

 In summer 2018, Colston Primary School renamed itself Cotham Gardens Primary School after consultation with pupils and parents.

 In February 2019, St Mary Redcliffe and Temple School announced that it would rename its former Colston house after the American mathematician Katherine Johnson.

 In June 2020, the pub formerly known as the Colston Arms temporarily changed its name to Ye Olde Pubby McDrunkface (a reference to the name for a research vessel voted for by the public in 2016), inviting suggestions from the public for a new name; in December 2021 the pub was renamed the Open Arms.

 In 2020, at the sight of the toppling of the Edward Colston statue in Bristol, a member of the organisational team for the event "was adamant that Colston's charitable deeds in no way made up for the transportation of thousands of Africans into slavery.
 'The statue was glorifying the acts of a slave trader.
 He gave some money to schools and good causes but it was blood money', she said".

+Stained glass windows celebrating Colston have been removed at St Mary Redcliffe church and Bristol Cathedral.